Top Putin ally says Ukraine war has been slower than expected | Law-Order

 Top Putin ally says Ukraine war has been slower than expected

-"...But we are going towards our goal step by step and victory will be for us, and this icon will protect the Russian army and accelerate our victory."
-The United States and its European allies have cast Putin's invasion as an imperial-style land grab that has so far been poorly executed because Moscow underestimated Ukrainian resistance and Western resolve to punish Russia.
+"But we are going towards our goal step by step and victory will be for us."
+The United States and its European allies have cast Putin's invasion as an imperial-style land grab that has so far been poorly executed because Moscow underestimated Ukrainian resistance.

-Zolotov is a powerful security official who was once Putin's security chief.
-He now heads the National Guard, a kind of internal military force that includes the riot police and other forces.
-It is subordinated directly to Putin and has forces deployed in Ukraine.
+Ukraine, which says it is fighting for its survival, denies Russian claims that its forces have used civilians as shields in battle and has accused Moscow of war crimes for killing civilians.
+Zolotov has been at Putin's side since before the turn of the century, running the Kremlin leader's personal security for 13 years.
+Since 2016 he has headed up the National Guard force, which reports directly to Putin and has deployed troops in Ukraine.

+His comments, made at a church service led by Orthodox Patriarch Kirill on Sunday, deviated from those of the Kremlin and Defence Minister Sergei Shoigu who say Russia's operation in Ukraine will be completed on time and in full.
+The Kremlin said on Monday that the operation was going to plan, but that its army might change tack and look to seize full control of major cities.
+Kremlin spokesman Dmitry Peskov said Russia had been careful not to target civilians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)